preciofishbone/OmniaFx/docs/common-issues/README.md

 **Reason**

-Some npm packages were not installed properly on your extension.
+Some npm packages is not installed properly on your extension.

 **Solution**